4d/4d-for-ios/docs/Actions-GettingStarted.md

 * **your own custom templates** you developed.
 An important additional step is required for your actions to work in the generated iOS app.
 Indeed, it is necessary to manually [include action Tags](action-custom-template.html) in your Listform and Detailforms templates.

-Now it's time to play building a **Tasks app** that work using 4D for iOS actions.
+Now it's time to play building a **Tasks app** that works using 4D for iOS actions.